Chart Color Schemes

 Christie Downs is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Christie Downs dwellings were 76.7% houses and 23.4% other dwellings (semi-detached, apartments, 'other') in the latest Census, compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Christie Downs was 23.8%, with mortgaged dwellings at 28.4% and rented at 47.8%.
+Christie Downs' dwelling structure, as per the latest Census, consisted of 76.7% houses and 23.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Christie Downs stood at 23.8%, with the remaining dwellings either mortgaged (28.4%) or rented (47.8%).
 The median monthly mortgage repayment was $1,148, below Adelaide metro's average of $1,562.
-Median weekly rent in Christie Downs was $250, compared to Adelaide metro's $320.
-Nationally, Christie Downs mortgage repayments were lower than the Australian average of $1,863 and rents were substantially below the national figure of $375.
+The median weekly rent figure was $250, compared to Adelaide metro's $320.
+Nationally, Christie Downs' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing